JingYue2000/In-context_Learning_for_Automated_Driving/README.md

 # Model Setup

 - We use GPT3 for our experiments.
-You will need to have an API key from them saved in a file named Mykey.txt.
+You will need to have an API key from them saved in a file named My-key.txt.
 - Use requirement.txt for model environment setup：
   ```pip install -r requirements.txt```